mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/setup-broker.rst

-3. Create and configure the Compute Engine instances night-conductor] and consumer].
+3. Create and configure the Compute Engine instances night-conductor] and consumer]. with start/stop schedules.
+Disable the schedules on testing brokers.

-4. Create Cloud Scheduler cron jobs cue_night_conductor_START] and cue_night_conductor_END] to put night-conductor] on an auto-schedule.
+4. Create Cloud Scheduler cron jobs cue_night_conductor_START] and cue_night_conductor_END] to check that the VM's start/stop as expected.
    Print the schedule and the code needed to change it.
 If this is a Testing instance, pause the jobs and print the code needed to resume them.